JaneliaSciComp/hortacloud-importer/README.md

 ## Convert Tiff Slices on the Janelia LSF cluster

-1. Create an input folder to put your tiff slices.
+1. Create an input folder for putting your tiff slices.
-2. Copy your tiff slices to an input folder.
+2. Copy your tiff slices to the input folder.
 3. Create an output folder.
 4. Run the following command.
 ```